sbcshop/StackyPi/README.md

     * **relay_4_zero.py** - Run this file to control relay zero
   * **rfid_hat** - this folder have two files
     * **rfid_hat.py** - Run this file to read rfid cards
-    * **ssd1306.py** - this is the library of oled display, save this file to raspberry pi pico
+    * **ssd1306.py** - this is the library of oled display, save this file to stackypi
   * **round_lcd_1.28_hat** - this folder have two files
     * **round_lcd_1_28.py** - demo code of 1.28 round lcd display
-    * **firmware.uf2** - This is the firmware of round lcd display, drag and drop the firmware to raspberry pi pico
+    * **firmware.uf2** - This is the firmware of round lcd display, drag and drop the firmware to stackypi
   * **sd_card** - this folder have three files
-    * **sdcard.py** - This is the library of sdcard onboard sd card module, save this file to raspberry pi pico
+    * **sdcard.py** - This is the library of sdcard onboard sd card module, save this file to stackypi
-    * **firmware.uf2** - This is the firmware of round lcd display, drag and drop the firmware to raspberry pi pico
+    * **firmware.uf2** - This is the firmware of round lcd display, drag and drop the firmware to stackypi
     * **main.py** - you need to run this file to read/write sd card
   * **led_cube** - inside this folder there is a file name "led_cube.py",run this file before this mount picube on the StackyPi